AI-EMB-Accelerator/prompt-library/docs/advanced/election_machine_log_analysis.md

 # Election Machine Log Analysis

+## Reasoning

+Election Machine Logs can be over 100 pages long, many AI models have limitations on file size or number of tokens that can be passed in, so there are a few prompts here.
+One to summarize one log section at a time, and then another to take all of these sections and make an overall summary for the document.

 ## Agent Role

 _This can be used as an introductory message to the agent to define it's role._